Electric light: Comparison parameters

+Less common parameters include color rendering index (CRI).

 Life expectancy

 Life expectancy for many types of lamp is defined as the number of hours of operation at which 50% of them fail, that is the median life of the lamps.
 Production tolerances as low as 1% can create a variance of 25% in lamp life, so in general some lamps will fail well before the rated life expectancy, and some will last much longer.
 For LEDs, lamp life is defined as the operation time at which 50% of lamps have experienced a 70% decrease in light output.
 In the 1900s the Phoebus cartel formed in an attempt to reduce the life of electric light bulbs, an example of planned obsolescence.

 Some types of lamp are also sensitive to switching cycles.
 Rooms with frequent switching, such as bathrooms, can expect much shorter lamp life than what is printed on the box.
 Compact fluorescent lamps are particularly sensitive to switching cycles.